Management Board of the Brose Group

 Business Division Seat Systems

-Greek-born Periklis Nassios graduated with a degree in mechanical engineering from the Technische Hochschule Darmstadt.
+Greek-born Periklis Nassios graduated with a degree in mechanical engineering from Technische Hochschule Darmstadt.
 He joined Brose in 1991 as a project manager responsible for sales in France.
 In 1997, he became a customer team director supporting different automakers and seat producers.
-Moreover, in 2001, he was made deputy to the head of the seat adjuster business division.
+Moreover, in 2001, he was made deputy to the head of the seats adjuster business division.

 Business Division Door Systems